 CatastRo provides access to different API services of the Spanish Cadastre.
-With CatastRo you can download official information on addresses, properties, parcels, and buildings.
+With CatastRo, you can download official information on addresses, properties, parcels and buildings.

-OVCCoordenadas Service
+OVCCoordenadas service

 The OVCCoordenadas service allows retrieving the coordinates of a known cadastral reference (geocoding).
 It is also possible to retrieve the cadastral references around a specific pair of coordinates (reverse geocoding).
 CatastRo returns the results in a tibble format.
 This functionality is described in detail in the corresponding vignette (see vignette("ovcservice", package = "CatastRo")).

-INSPIRE Services
+INSPIRE services

-Note that the coverage of this service is 95% of the Spanish territory, excluding the Basque Country and Navarre1 that have their own independent cadastral offices.
+Note that the coverage of this service is 95% of the Spanish territory, excluding the Basque Country and Navarre1, which have their own independent cadastral offices.

 There are three types of functions, each one querying a different service:

-3. WMS service: This service allows downloading georeferenced images of different cadastral elements.
+WMS service: This service allows downloading georeferenced images of different cadastral elements.

 Examples